open-amt-cloud-toolkit/mps/docs/Local/installMPS.md

 2\.
 Open the app.config.js file using a text editor to configure IP Address settings.

 3\.
-Set both the *rpsServerIP* and *serverIP* to your development device's IP Address.
+Replace the localhost for both *rpsServerIP* and *serverIP* with your development device's IP Address.
 Save and close the file.

 Example: